 - Old Town North SAP (Line #31)

 - Eisenhower West/Landmark Van Dorn SAP (Line #32)

 - Housing Master Plan (Line #33)

 - Public Art Implementation Plan (Line #37)

 - Sanitary Sewer/CSO Plan (Line #38)

 - Stormwater Mandates/MS4 Compliance Plan & Proposed Stormwater Utility (Line #39)

-FISCAL IMPACT: The proposed work program has implications for the FY 2018 General Fund Operating Budget and FY 2018 to FY 2028 Capital Improvement Program, and some projects are noted on the bar chart as "funding dependent" in order to proceed.
+FISCAL IMPACT: The proposed work program has implications for the very constrained FY 2018 General Fund Operating Budget and the the project funding challenges of the FY 2018 to FY 2028 Capital Improvement Program.
+Some projects are noted on the bar chart as "funding dependent" in order to proceed.
 This proposed work program can only be accomplished with adequate resources provided by the City funding for FY 2018, approximately equal to FY 2017 funding and staffing levels.
 Additional outside funding is being sought through a grant opportunity with VHDA for the Route 1 South Affordable Housing Strategy.